aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

 # Requirements

+1. AWS Account with proper IAM permissions in order to deploy the AWS resources listed in the `template.yaml` file.
-1. AWS Serverless Application Model (SAM).
+2. AWS Serverless Application Model (SAM).
-   - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is a toolkit for building and running serverless applications on AWS using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+   - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is a toolkit for building, testing, running and deploying serverless applications on AWS.
+It is compatible with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+SAM generates a CloudFormation template and deploys it.
    - Ensure you have completed the [AWS SAM prerequistes](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html).
    - [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
-2. [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) accounts and API keys
+3. [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) accounts and API keys
    - This project uses Alchemy and Moralis to fetch data from the blockchain
    - Accounts and API Keys for those accounts are required and used throughout this project

 # Deployment

-Once you have your AWS account, the AWS SAM CLI, and Alchemy and Moralis API keys we can get started.
+Once you have your AWS account, the AWS SAM CLI setup, and Alchemy and Moralis API keys, we can get started.

 ## Environment Setup

-Rename the `prod.parameters.example` to `prod.parameters` and add the Alchemy and Moralis keys in order to have access to their API. **Important: Remove the comments (lines starting with `#`) in the new `prod.parameters` file.
-The AWS SAM CLI `--parameter-overrides` option doesn't support comments.**
+Rename the `prod.parameters.example` to `prod.parameters` and add the Alchemy and Moralis keys (in the place of the `xxXxx`) to give access to their API keys to your SAM template.

 In the next step, we'll use AWS SAM to deploy our infrastructure using the values defined in `prod.parameters`.